jsramosVT/bel-mkdocs/docs/Molecular Dynamics/MD Analysis/PCA.md

 Since covariance analysis is performed on the protein backbone, you will need to generate an xtc trajectory file containing the protein backbone only.

-To generate a backbone-only xtc file:
+To generate a backbone-only XTC file:
 ```
 gmx trjconv -s topology.tpr -f all_cat.xtc -o all_cat_backbone.xtc
 ```